mtuskan/android_app_project_sprint_1/README.md

 Work-in-Progress Features:

-    - Study Tips Button in (Resources Activity): -Might crash application
+    - Study Tips Button in (Resources Activity)
     - Pre-Homepage user registration and login: will be available in sprint 2.
-    - Connect backend to front end (URL)